-Budget session: Opposition walks out from Rajya Sabha after discussion on farm laws postponed
+Budget session: Opposition walks out after talks on farm laws postponed, RS adjourned till 12.30 pm

 Both Houses are likely to witness uproar by the Opposition over the proposals made in the Union Budget.